jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 group as a whole that promotes the idea.

-6. Minutes may be necessary for transparency - particular if the group is making decisions for a larger group.
+6. Minutes may be necessary for transparency - particular if the group is making on behalf of a larger group.
 However, specifics of the details recorded are for the group as a whole to decide.
 When it comes to individual votes, anonymity must be preserved in the case of a majority vote.
 Points may be taken down without reference to speakers or supporters of various